ja-che/hidimstat/README.md

 All the documentation of HiDimStat is available at https://ja-che.github.io/hidimstat/.

-The HiDimStat package aims at addressing the problem of support recovery in the context of high dimensional and structured data.
 As of now in the `examples` folder there are three Python scripts that illustrate how to use the main HiDimStat functions.
 In each script we handle a different kind of dataset: